Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 - JavaScript code is run on a browser only, while Java creates applications that run in a virtual machine or browser.
 - Java is an OOP (object-oriented programming) language, and JavaScript is specifically an OOP scripting language.

+🏆
+- COBOL: Imperative, procedural and, since 2002, object-oriented programming language.
+COBOL was one of the first programming languages to be standardised: the first COBOL standard was issued by ANSI in 1968.
+COBOL is primarily used in business, finance, and administrative systems for companies and governments;
+- Go: An open source programming language that makes it easy to build simple, reliable, and efficient software.
+Go is expressive, concise, clean, and efficient.
+Its concurrency mechanisms make it easy to write programs that get the most out of multicore and networked machines, while its novel type system enables flexible and modular program construction.
+Go compiles quickly to machine code yet has the convenience of garbage collection and the power of run-time reflection.
+It's a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://nice-beach-0fe9e9d0f.azurestaticapps.net/quiz/2) 🏆100%